-- It is indispensable that courts of general and special jurisdiction publish on their web pages first and last name and contacts of persons authorised to act following a request for free access to information of public importance.
-It is necessary to display this information in a visible spot in the court building.
-This obligation of courts of general and special jurisdiction and of all other public administration bodies should be stipulated by modifications and supplement to the Law on Free Access to Information of Public Importance. - Courts of general and special jurisdiction should provide trainings and capacities enhancement of employees for an efficient implementation of the Law on Free Access to Information of Public Importance.
+- special jurisdiction and of all other public administration bodies should be stipulated by modifications and supplement to the Law on Free Access to Information of Public Importance. - Courts of general and special jurisdiction should provide trainings and capacities enhancement of employees for an efficient implementation of the Law on Free Access to Information of Public Importance.
 Such trainings for the employees should be conceived and their dynamics planned in consultation with the High Judicial Council and the Ministry of Justice, in cooperation with the Commissioner for Information of Public Importance and Personal Data Protection. - All courts of general and special jurisdiction should provide access to the Code of Ethics of Courts and Judges issued by the High Judicial Council through their web presentations.
 The High Judicial Council should adopt the Code of Ethics that would regulate moral and professional principles in the work of employees of courts of general and special jurisdiction in Serbia.
 Competent institutions, the Ministry of Justice, the High Judicial Council and the State Prosecutorial Council in cooperation with civil society organisations, international organisations and experts from the country and abroad should create and undertake a compulsory training for judges in order to ensure the application of the Code of Ethics.
 Public authorities should support associations of citizens' aiming to reinforce the integrity in the work of courts of general and special jurisdiction. - It is necessary that the preparation of six-month plans and annual reports on the work and the regularity in reporting of courts of general and special jurisdiction to the higher court, the Supreme Court of Cassation, the High Judicial Council and the Ministry be in compliance with the law and with the courts' Rule Book.